Anchorage School District, union to continue contract talks

-ANCHORAGE, Alaska (AP) — The Anchorage School District and the union representing its educators agreed to another round of negotiations with mediators to work toward a contract agreement.
+ANCHORAGE, Alaska (AP) — The Anchorage School District and the union representing its educators have agreed to another round of negotiations with mediators in hopes of reaching a contract agreement.

-KTVA-TV reports the district and the Anchorage Education Association had chosen to go on to arbitration following two days of talks this week with federal mediators, but the groups changed course Thursday.
+The district and the Anchorage Education Association had chosen to go on to arbitration following two days of talks this week with federal mediators, but the groups changed course Thursday, KTVA-TV reported .

-Association president Tom Klaameyer says the union and district had selected arbitrators, but the mediators felt the groups “had made some significant progress to schedule another round of mediation.”
+The groups had selected arbitrators and were expecting to schedule an arbitration hearing, said Tom Klaameyer, the union’s president.
+The mediators called the groups Thursday after talks this week wrapped up.

-Dates for the third round of mediation have not been set, but officials expect it to occur within the next two weeks.
+“They felt we had made some significant progress to schedule another round of mediation,” Klaameyer said.
+“So we will go ahead with that sometime in the next two weeks.”

 Most Read Nation & World Stories